bigyihsuan/phono-word-gen/README.md

 ## Project Goals

-- Use TypeScript as the back-end and logic layer.
+- ~~Use TypeScript as the back-end and logic layer.~~ Use Go and WASM as the word generator.
 - Set up and host the front-facing site on GitHub Pages.
 - Implement, at minimum, the "Minimum" features in [`desired-features.md`](./desired-features.md).
 - ~~Have fun while doing so.~~